Disjoint Generation of Synthetic Data

-To evaluate synthetic tabular data in the experiments below, we use the SynthEval evaluation framework~\cite{Lautrup2024_syntheval}, with a broad selection of recognised metrics for utility and privacy~\cite{Dankar2022, Lautrup2024_survey, Hyrup2025}.
-For measuring utility, we use PCA eigenvalue- and eigenvector angle difference, Hellinger distance, correlation matrix difference, AUROC difference, and accuracy difference for training and holdout set.
-For privacy, we measure $\epsilon$-identifiability risk, median of the distance to closest record (DCR), and precision and recall of a ``worst case'' membership inference attack~(MIA).
-A brief explanation of each metric is available in Appendix~\ref{app:mets}.
-The error bars presented denote the unscaled unit of variation; standard deviation or standard error, as stated in the figure caption.
+\begin{leftbar} \textbf{Please note.} While we do indeed employ some models with differential privacy throughout this paper, our evaluation focuses on empirical, dataset-level privacy and re-identification risk, and does not aim to provide formal differential privacy guarantees at the model level.
+Establishing end-to-end differential privacy for DGMs, including all constituent submodels and validation components, remains an open problem and should be explored in future works. \end{leftbar}

-None of our experiments required any special computing resources.
-We ran them on a server with an NVIDIA Tesla V100-PCIE-32Gb GPU and a 2.4GHz AMD EPYC 7501 32-Core Processor CPU.
-For computers or systems with lower computational resources, parallelisation can be reduced at the cost of longer experiment running times.
+To evaluate synthetic tabular data in the experiments below, we use the Synth\-Eval evaluation framework~\citep{Lautrup2024_syntheval}, with a broad selection of recognised metrics for utility and privacy~\citep{Hernandez2022, Dankar2022, Lautrup2024_survey, Hyrup2025_survey}.
+For measuring utility, we use PCA eigenvalue- and eigenvector angle difference~\citep{Rajabinasab2025_pca}, Hellinger distance, correlation matrix difference, AUROC difference, and accuracy difference for training and holdout set.
+We estimate empirical privacy-preserving qualities using $\varepsilon$-identifiability risk\footnote{Not to be confused with $\epsilon$-differential privacy.}~\citep{Yoon2020}, median of the distance to closest record (DCR), and precision and recall of a ``worst case'' membership inference attack~(MIA) model.
+A brief explanation of each metric is provided in Appendix~\ref{app_mets}.